 - Cycle-life: Our cells are in the forefront of battery manufacturers with respect to cycle-life, with excellent rate capabilities.
 Cycle-life is generally controlled by the parasitic reactions inside the cell and these reactions have to be reduced in order to deliver industry leading cycle-life.
-Higher cycle-life is of importance in many intensive applications of lithium ion batteries. - Our Battery Management System ("BMS") has developed over the years, and provides excellent control and monitoring of the battery with advanced features as well as communication to many chargers, electric vehicles and other devices.
+Higher cycle-life is of importance in many intensive applications of lithium ion batteries. - Energy and Power: Our batteries give industry leading combination of energy and power and can be application specific. - Our Battery Management System ("BMS") has developed over the years, and provides excellent control and monitoring of the battery with advanced features as well as communication to many chargers, electric vehicles and other devices.